marionettejs/backbone.marionette/docs/marionette.collectionview.md

 }
 ```

-As an example of how trigger something on a click event, your parent's view – which can be either a CollectionView or their extensions, such as a [CompositeView](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.compositeview.md) – should to be like this:
+As an example of how to trigger something on a click event, your parent's view – which can be either a CollectionView or their extensions, such as a [CompositeView](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.compositeview.md) – should to be like this:

 ```js
 childEvents: {